TheCalculatorsHub

 How I recalculated daily portions after switching dog food brands

-In May 2026, I switched our dog from one dry food brand to another after the original brand changed its formula.
+We switched our dog from one dry food brand to another a while back, after the original brand changed its formula.
 The new food had a different caloric density per 100 g, which meant the old portion size was no longer correct.
 Rather than guess, I used this calculator with her current weight, age, and activity level to get the right daily amount.

 The calculator returned 175 g per day, split across two meals.
 According to the Association of American Feed Control Officials' guidance on pet food feeding directions, manufacturer feeding guides are often set at the upper end of the range to encourage consumption, which means they are not always optimal for weight maintenance.
 At 175 g per day, our dog's weight stabilised within 3 weeks.
 The previous brand's recommended amount had been 210 g, and over-feeding on the denser new food would have accelerated her weight gain.